jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 <iframe src="https://player.vimeo.com/video/366560857" width="640" height="360" frameborder="0" allow="autoplay; fullscreen" allowfullscreen></iframe><p><a href="https://vimeo.com/366560857">What is Figma?</a> from <a href="https://vimeo.com/user21703697">Enle Li</a> on <a href="https://vimeo.com">Vimeo</a></p>

 _Figma is a design tool for websites and apps.
 In the past, designers, writers, programmers all spoke through many managers.
 With Figma, worker-to-worker collaboration becomes super-easy.
-Management is lessened because anyone can review progress in real-time.
+The need for oversight and management is lessened because anyone can review progress in real-time.
 Your workplace can, and will, one-day foster cooperation like this.
-And it's the open-source software that lets us build it for ourselves.
+And it's the open-source software that lets us build it for ourselves._

 ## A Few Dollars to Buy the Internet Age

 Open-source lets Main Street make it's own content, apps, and electronics.
-We can empower bakers and butchers over factory food owners.
+We can empower bakers and butchers over factory food.
 Tailors and sewists over sweatshops.
 Store owners and clerks over franchises.
 And, engineers and designers over executive bean-counters.

 I mean, wouldn't having a few urban farms in your suburb make you feel [a little more food secure right now](https://www.youtube.com/user/urbanfarmercstone/featured)?